mRcSchwering/magic-soup/docs/tutorials.md

 ## Simple Experiment

-As a simple example one could try to teach cells to fix CO2 in a simulation.
+As an example let's try to teach cells to convert CO2 into acetyl-CoA.
-Cells should create a set of proteins that can convert CO2 into some biologically useful form.
-We could define acetyl-CoA as the desired end product.
-So, a cell's survival will be based on its intracellular acetyl-CoA concentration and CO2 will be supplied in abundance.
+Cell survival will be based on intracellular acetyl-CoA concentrations and CO2 will be supplied in abundance.

 ### Chemistry

-The basis for how cells are allowed to achieve that is defined by the simulation's chemistry.
+The most important thing of our simulated world is the [Chemistry][magicsoup.containers.Chemistry] object.
+It defines which molecule species exist and how they move around, which reactions are possible and how much energy they need.
+With all the proteomes our cells will develop, they are always constrained by this chemistry.

-Here, we will use the [Wood-Ljungdahl pathway](https://en.wikipedia.org/wiki/Wood%E2%80%93Ljungdahl_pathway) as a starting point.
+Here, we will use the [Wood-Ljungdahl pathway](https://en.wikipedia.org/wiki/Wood%E2%80%93Ljungdahl_pathway) as inspiration.
-There are a few molecule species and reactions that eventually end up in acetylating coenzyme A.
+There are a few molecule species and reactions that eventually acetylate coenzyme A.
 Below, we create a file _chemistry.py_ in which we define all these molecules and reactions.
 For the sake of brevity some steps in the carbonyl branch were aggregated.